-The Plan will pay for dental work performed by any properly accredited dentist, but the Plan will pay no more than what Delta Dental would have paid a participating Delta Dental PPO dentist.
-Contact Delta Dental's Customer Service at 1-800-932-0783 to find out what their reimbursement is for each dental procedure/service you require.
+The Plan will pay for dental work performed by any properly accredited dentist, but the Plan will pay no more than what Delta Dental would have paid a Delta Dental PPO dentist.
+Your non-participating dentist can obtain Delta Dental's reimbursement allowance by submitting a predetermination request directly to Delta Dental before you begin any dental work.

 You will be required to pay the dentist's full charges.
-You will file a claim with Delta Dental (see pages 62-63) and will be reimbursed according to the Delta Dental fee schedule for each procedure.
+You will file a claim with Delta Dental (see page 78 and page 80) and will be reimbursed according to the Delta Dental PPO fee schedule for each procedure.

-The Fund will pay the smaller of the dentist's actual charge for a covered dental service or the allowed amount for that procedure according to Delta Dental's PPO fee schedule.
+The Fund will pay the lesser of the dentist's actual charge for a covered dental service or the allowed amount for that procedure according to Delta Dental's PPO fee schedule.